Convex recovery from interferometric measurements: Mathematical results

 \begin{theorem} Assume $\| \eps \|_1 + \sigma \leq n \lambda_2 $, where $\lambda_2$ is the second eigenvalue of the graph Laplacian $L$ on $G$.
 Any solution $x$ of (\ref{eq:P1}) or (\ref{eq:P2}) obeys

 for some $\alpha \in [0,2 \pi)$. \end{theorem}

-Manifestly, recovery is exact (up to the global phase ambiguity) as soon as $\eps = 0$ and $\sigma = 0$, provided $\lambda_2 \ne 0$, i.e., the graph $G$ is connected.
+The proof is in the appendix.
+Manifestly, recovery is exact (up to the global phase ambiguity encoded by the parameter $\alpha$, because the algorithm could return another vector multiplied by some $e^{i\alpha}$ over which there is no control.) as soon as $\eps = 0$ and $\sigma = 0$, provided $\lambda_2 \ne 0$, i.e., the graph $G$ is connected.
 The easiest way to construct expander graphs (graphs with large $\lambda_2$) is to set up a probabilistic model with a Bernoulli distribution for each edge in an i.i.d. fashion, a model known as the Erd\H{o}s-R\'{e}nyi random graph.
-It can be shown that such graphs have a spectral gap bounded away from zero independently of $n$ with $m = O(n \log n)$ edges.
+It can be shown that such graphs have a spectral gap bounded away from zero, independently of $n$ and with high probability, with $m = O(n \log n)$ edges.

 A stronger result is available when the noise $\eps$ originates at the level of $x_0$, i.e., $B = x_0 x_0^* + \eps$ has the form $(x_0 + e) (x_0 + e)^*$.

 \begin{corollary} Assume $\eps = (x_0 + e) (x_0 + e)^* - x_0 x_0^*$ and $\sigma \leq n \lambda_2$, where $\lambda_2$ is the second eigenvalue of the graph Laplacian $L$ on $G$.
 Any solution $x$ of (\ref{eq:P1}) or (\ref{eq:P2}) obeys